hako/casper/README.md

 + `Password` - your Snapchat password.

-`Debug` is optional and is set to false by default.
+`Debug` is optional and is set to `false` by default.

+`ProjectName` is optional and is empty by default.

+`AuthToken` is optional but is required for accessing authenticated endpoints.

 ## Example